mitre/fhir-exercises/Exercise_4/docs/part-2.md

     Health Status

 ??? question "Knowledge Check: Was this always true?"
     No!
-In previous versions of USCDI it was it’s own class.
+In previous versions of USCDI, Smoking Status was its own class.

 ## USCDI and HL7 FHIR®
 We now want to better understand the connection between USCDI’s data standard and the FHIR® standard for data exchange.